Echoinbyte/smartagro/readme.md

 # SmartAgro

-A voice-powered agricultural marketplace platform connecting farmers directly with consumers, eliminating middlemen and ensuring fair pricing for all parties.
+A voice-powered agricultural marketplace platform connecting farmers directly with consumers, eliminating middlemen and ensuring fair pricing for all parties. **This project stood third in Nepal's Largest National Level Hackathon (Nepathon)**

 ## Problem Statement